madjava/my-ckad-journey/kubectl-commands.md

 - `k expose po <pod-name> --port=6379 --target-port=6379 --name=service-name`<br>
 Same as above but this time we want to specify a port and a targetPort which is the port the pods are listening on.

-- `k run mypod --image=nginx --port=80 --expose --dry-run=client -o yaml`
+- `k run mypod --image=nginx --port=80 --expose --dry-run=client -o yaml`<br>
- Quickly create service and pod exposed by the service.
+ Quickly create a service and pod exposed by the service.
 Nice if the pod does not already exist and you are asked to create a pod and then create a service to expose the pod.
 This one-liner would be massive time saver in such a situation.

 - `k expose deploy mydeploy --port=80 --target-port=8000  --dry-run=client -o yaml`<br>
 Quick command which creates a service for the `mydeploy` deployment

 ### Nodes

-- `k taint nodes node-name key=value:NoSchedule`<br>
+- `k taint nodes <node-name> key=value:NoSchedule`<br>
    Quickly taint a node with the `NoSchedule` option.
 No need to wad through documentation to figure this out.

 - `k describe node <node-name> | grep -i taint`<br>